COMMONWEALTH PARTY

 While we have promoted this plan for the federal legislative branch with its lesser prohibitions on the federal executive branch, we similarly advocate its structure for the state and local governments as well though perhaps with some adjustment in numbers for particular cases.

-Perhaps state legislatures may wish to consider to what extent these term, fallow and time accrual limits can apply to categories of persons who have held other government positions or have held positions of influence on the government.
-They could apply these extents to their own Congressional delegations.
-The states as a whole would put extents uniformly upon presidential aspirants.
-Such categories may include:
+State legislatures may wish to consider to what extent these term, fallow and time accrual limits can apply to categories of persons who have held other government positions or have held positions of influence on the government.
+They could apply such extents to those categories of persons within their own House delegations.
+The states as a whole would put extents uniformly upon senatorial and presidential aspirants.
+Such categories may include those with resumes as former:

 • Government Employees